astropy/pyvo/README.rst

 EXAMPLES
 --------

-Many instructive examples can be found in the PyVO User's Manual (http://pyvo.readthedocs.org).
+Many instructive examples can be found in the `PyVO Documentation <http://pyvo.readthedocs.org>`_.
 Additional examples can be found in the scripts directory.

 UNIT TESTS
 ----------